 Time-Varying Coefficients Model

 We now follow the same workflow above.
-The main difference is that we replace the regression coefficient of the temperature with GaussianRandomWalk.
+The main difference is that we replace the regression coefficient of the temperature with GaussianRandomWalk and remove the intercept term.

 1. Model Specification